 - Payroll > Employees > [Employee Name] > Leave > New Leave Request

-You’ll then need to select the employee (option 1 only), leave type taken, description, start and end dates and confirm the total hours.
-The screen shot below shows you what this step looks like.
+You’ll then need to select the employee (if using option 1), leave type taken, description, start and end dates and confirm the total hours.
+The screenshot below shows you what this step looks like.
 You’ll notice that the number of RDO hours currently available shows up here.
 You can then decide whether or not to let an employee have a negative RDO balance after you’ve entered the leave request.
+Approve the RDO leave hours.

 When you enter the timesheets for the week that the employee is taking an RDO, enter only the hours worked.
-In this example I’ve entered 4 days at 7.6 hours each for James.
-I’ve kept it simple and haven’t bothered with 0.4 unpaid hours for the four days that were worked.
-The fifth day of 7.6 hours will get added via the approved leave application when you enter the pay run.
-Let’s have a look at a pay run now, broken down into the top and bottom sections again across two screen shots.
+In this example, I’ve entered 9 days at 7.6 hours each for James.
+In this example, he has not worked extra hours towards RDOs in the week he took an RDO.
+The tenth day of 7.6 hours will get added via the approved leave application when you enter the pay run.
+Let’s have a look at a pay run now, broken down into the top and bottom sections again across two screenshots.

 Entering a Pay Run that Includes a Week with RDOs

-You can see in the first screen shot that the hours are locked again.
+You can see in the first screenshot that the hours are locked again.
 The pay run has drawn the ordinary hours from the timesheet and the RDO from the approved leave application.
-If you compare it to the screen shot earlier, you’ll see that the dollar value is exactly the same, as we’re still paying 38 hours.
+If you compare it to the screenshot earlier, you’ll see that the dollar value is exactly the same, as we’re still paying 38 hours per week.

-In the second screen shot you’ll see that the hours for RDOs are zero this pay cycle.
-Unless the employee has worked unpaid hours that they are accruing towards their RDO balance, this should be zero.
+Unless the employee has worked unpaid hours that they are accruing towards their RDO balance, the RDO leave type field should be zero.
+In this example of a fortnightly pay run, 2 hours are accrued during the week he did not take an RDO.
 Remember that the pay run only shows hours accrued, not hours used, or taken.

 Pay Slip Showing RDOs Taken

-Click here to see what the pay slip looks like to the employee on a week we’re they’ve taken an RDO.
+Click here to see what the payslip looks like to the employee on a week they’ve taken an RDO.
 The bottom section shows that 7.6 hours of leave have been taken and that the employee has a balance of 0.4 RDO hours remaining.
+In this example, the leave settings have been updated to show RDOs accrued, taken and the remaining balance on the payslip.